Opening for Transnational Access in 2021

 Support offered under AQUACOSM: All users will have access to the mesocosms, laboratories and office space.
 Scientific cooperation with UiB scientists facilitates access to additional facilities, instruments and expertise of local staff.
 To increase scientific advancements and output of the TA activity, beyond simple access to the mesocosms, all users will receive support with the planning of activities.
 This process needs to be initiated several months before arrival and will be accompanied by hands-on training and assistance throughout the stay by the local AQUACOSM team.
 In addition the users will benefit from support offered by permanently employed staff at the Mesocosm Centre.

-Dormitory with single and double rooms sleeping up to 30 guests, a few steps away from the laboratory building, modern large scale kitchen facilities where guests can provide their meals and a combined dining and living room.
+Dormitory with 20 sleeping rooms, a few steps away from the laboratory building, modern large scale kitchen facilities where guests can provide their meals and a combined dining and living room.
 Laundry facility is available on site.